New Jersey Juvenile Criminal Charges Lawyer

 The aforementioned distinctions are incredibly important, as they will influence the legal process, the way in which your case is ultimately decided, and the penalties to which you are exposed if you are found guilty.
 Alissa Hascup represents clients in all of these venues and she is well-versed in the legal and procedural requirements of each.
 Her extensive knowledge of the way in which these cases are prosecuted provides her with a significant edge at the negotiating table and at trial.

-Contact a Bergen County NJ Juvenile Defense Lawyer for Answers
+Contact an Essex County NJ Juvenile Defense Lawyer for Answers

 When you or someone you love is accused of a crime, questions inevitably arise about how best to proceed.
-To find the answers you need, contact The Law Offices of Alissa Hascup at 862-257-1200 for a cost-free initial consultation.
+To find the answers you need, contact Alissa Hascup at 862-257-1200 for a cost-free initial consultation.
 She will be happy to discuss the circumstances of your case and outline your available legal options.